atch2203/blog/src/content/blog/8bit computer.md

 ## ROM + PC
 To hold program data, we used 2 EEPROMs, 1 for instructions, and 1 for immediate fields/data.
 They had 11 bit address spaces, but we only used 8 bits, restricting our program sizes to 256 bytes.
 For the program counter, we used 2 432432 chips, allowing for easy incrementing.
 As you can see, the program counter output is tied to the EEPROM address.
-Since the EEPROMs had an enable pin, we could wire the data ROM output to the bus and the instruction ROM output t
+Since the EEPROMs had an enable pin, we could wire the data ROM output to the bus and the instruction ROM output to the instruction decoder.
+The i/o is as follows:
+- control signals: clock, program counter increment, program counter reset button, data out enable
+-
 ![[rotated-20250218_163003 1.jpg]]

 ## Instruction decoder